extratone/bilge/annotation/highlights.md

 >
 > Our goals include providing the best customer support in our industry.
 We’re committed to treating everyone fairly and equitably.
 The Twitter rules won’t apply differently to subscribers, and they won’t get faster service on issues like content moderation.

+> #### Will Twitter Blue subscribers receive preference when receiving account support?
+>
+> Our goals include providing the best customer support in our industry.
+We’re committed to treating everyone fairly and equitably.
+The Twitter rules won’t apply differently to subscribers, and they won’t get faster service on issues like content moderation.

 > #### Will Twitter Blue subscribers receive different support for enforcement issues like account blocks?
 >
 > We are committed to making Twitter a safe place for everyone to participate in the public conversation.
 That’s why policy enforcement issues and reports by subscribers will continue to be handled by existing enforcement teams, under the current review process.

+> #### Will Twitter Blue subscribers receive different support for enforcement issues like account blocks?
+>
+> We are committed to making Twitter a safe place for everyone to participate in the public conversation.
+That’s why policy enforcement issues and reports by subscribers will continue to be handled by existing enforcement teams, under the current review process.

+> #### Is Twitter Blue ad-free?
+>
+> No. Currently, ads continue to fund our ability to innovate as we grow this new part of our business.
+Twitter Blue does include an Ad-free Articles feature which offers subscribers a fast-loading, ad-free reading experience on the websites of publishers within the Twitter Blue Publisher Network.
+Read more about our [Ad-free Articles](/en/using-twitter/twitter-blue-ad-free-articles.html) feature.

 > #### Is Twitter Blue ad-free?
 >